dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 computer is powerful enough), running the CPU at maximum speed could starve the audio emulation, leading to audible glitches, clicks, and pops.

-To avoid such issues, it's much preferable to emulate a CPU that is powerful enough to handle 70 FPS but not more.
+To avoid such issues, it's much preferable to emulate a CPU that is _just powerful enough_ to handle 70 FPS but not _more_ powerful.
 One way to come up with a good cycles number is to start the game with a relatively low cycles setting, say 10&thinsp;000, then keep increasing it with the ++ctrl+f12++ shortcut (++cmd+f12++ on the Mac) while playing to arrive at the lowest value that results in adequate performance.
 As a reminder, you can decrease the current cycles value too with the ++ctrl+f11++ (++cmd+f11++) shortcut.

 So let's add the following to our config: